The Standardized User Experience Percentile Rank Questionnaire

 What are the response options?There are five response options for 7 of the questions, and can be displayed in a grid like the example below.

 You can randomize the order of the responses as long as you keep track of the item number when scoring the responses.
+Amazon is used as an example website; substitute the name of your website.

 The final question “How likely are you to recommend this website to a friend or colleague?” has 11 response options and can be displayed like the example below.
 It needs to start with a 0 and end with a 10 and have the end-points labeled and the middle option labeled.
 It also provides the commonly used "Net Promoter Score".